 Upromise accounts are not FDIC insured, carry no bank guarantee and may lose value.

-This information about federal student loans was gathered on May 27, 2015 from http://studentaid.ed.gov; check this page for the most up-to-date information about federal student loans.
+This information about federal student loans was gathered on December 15, 2015 from http://studentaid.ed.gov.

 Smart Option Student Loans are made by Sallie Mae Bank or a lender partner.